lipemat/advanced-sidebar-menu/readme.txt

 = How do I change the styling of the current page? =

-You may add CSS to your theme’s style.css to change the way the menu looks.
+You may add CSS to your theme's style.css to change the way the menu looks.

 For example the following CSS would:
 1. Remove the dot to the left of the menu item.